 Tutors in Bucharest

 Private home or online tutors are available in Bucharest to assist children with particular subjects and additional school support.
-It may be helpful for expats to hire a tutor to help their child adapt to their new school curriculum, if different from their schooling at home, as well as the language of instruction.
-Romanian can be a difficult language to learn, and depending on the child's age, it may be useful to have extra Romanian lessons with a tutor.
+It may be helpful for expat parents to hire a tutor to help their children adapt to their new school curriculum, if different from their schooling at home, as well as the language of instruction.
+Romanian can be a difficult language to learn, and depending on your child’s age, it may be helpful to have extra Romanian lessons with a tutor.

 There are many websites and companies that advertise private online or home tutors in Bucharest.
-These companies include Verbling, Tutoroo and TeachMe2.
+Popular platforms include Verbling, Tutoroo, Preply, and italki, with tutors available for both online and in-person lessons.

 Expat Health Insurance